 Is co-op available to all students at the law school?

 Yes!
-Starting with the incoming Class of 2017, all students will be eligible to take part.
+Starting with the incoming Class of 2017, (Class of 2016 for students in the 2-year JD Program), all students will be eligible for co-op.

 Can I choose my own co-op placement?